-The Stockley Trail is a two mile multi-user trail for walkers, cyclists and horse riders which links Peter Fidler Reserve, Carr Vale Nature Reserve and our Glapwell countryside sites.
+The Stockley Trail is a 2 mile multi-user trail for walkers, cyclists and horse riders which links Peter Fidler Reserve, Carr Vale Nature Reserve and our Glapwell countryside sites.

 The trail was once part of the Midland Railway taking passengers from Chesterfield to Mansfield.
 Now you can enjoy spending time in the Doe Lea Valley alongside nature reserves and countryside sites.